 Rage Breaking Point: The death of Morning Sun, a legendary Wendigo warrior, overwhelmed Sasquatch with rage, transforming him into Wendigo.

-Wendigo: Wendigo, a winter spirit, serves as the pack's totem and namesake.
+Wendigo: Wendigo, a winter spirit, serves as the tribe's totem and namesake.

 A sub-tribe of Siberian Garou of mixed Silver Fang and Wendigo lineage.
 They have little to no contact with the rest of the Garou Nation, prefering to fight the Wyrm in their own manner.